AbdullahUsamaAbdullah/Aegisub-RTL-Supported/README.md

 **RTL note:** For correct right-to-left editing, Aegisub expects ICU, HarfBuzz, and FriBidi to be available.
 Meson will use a system `libfribidi` when present or fall back to the bundled `subprojects/fribidi.wrap`; disable that only if you want configuration to fail when FriBidi is missing.

+Before configuring a build, run `./tools/prepare-build.sh` to download missing Meson subprojects up front and fail early if the build prerequisites (`meson`, `ninja`, and `pkg-config`) are not installed.

 ### Windows

 Prerequisites: